dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/http3.md

 > [!IMPORTANT]
 > HTTP/3 is available in .NET 6 as a *preview feature* because the HTTP/3 specification isn't finalized and behavioral or performance issues may exist in HTTP/3 with .NET 6.
 >
-> For more information on preview features, see [the preview features specification](https://github.com/dotnet/designs/blob/main/accepted/2021/preview-features/preview-features.md).
+> For more information on preview feature support, see [the preview features supported section](https://github.com/dotnet/designs/blob/main/accepted/2021/preview-features/preview-features.md#are-preview-features-supported).
 >
 > Apps configured to take advantage of HTTP/3 should be designed to also support HTTP/1.1 and HTTP/2.
 If issues are identified in HTTP/3, we recommended disabling HTTP/3 until the issues are resolved in a future release of ASP.NET Core.
 Significant issues are reported at the [Announcements GitHub repository](https://github.com/aspnet/Announcements/issues).